 The first step (and the most important one) is to describe the project and to set the goals.
 This description should include answers to all Wh-questions – what are you doing, why you are doing it, how are you planning on doing it, how will you measure the outcomes and most importantly what is the desired outcome.
 By setting a clear focus it is easier to adjust the processes you will need to get there.

 2. Target Audience

 In this part of your creative brief it is important to share everything you know about your customers.
-Think about their demographic characteristics, any behavioral insights you might have, etc. Determining a target audience correctly can push your campaign strongly in the right direction.
+Think about their demographic characteristics, any behavioral insights you might have, etc. Any information that can help you to determine and make your buyer persona is more than welcomed.
+Determining a target audience correctly can push your campaign strongly in the right direction.

 3. Project Details

 State the scope of the project and provide details about the tone of voice, the message and style.
 These details should be in compliance with the brand they stand for.
 So for example if you are planning on creating a TV ad, remember to use the same language you use on your website and/or social media and generally, the language you use to present your brand.

 Providing thorough information on what your competition is doing on the same matter can be a great source of inspiration.
 This info is not placed in a creative brief to be copied – it’s simply additional information, which can shed another light on the direction you’d like your project to take.

 If you have a clear budget for this project, stating this info in the creative brief would be good.
 In this way the creative team can know immediately to which extent is their idea manageable and maybe discuss with the client if any additional funds will be needed.